andrewaddo/awsbaseline/content/reliability/high availability/_index.md

 ### Creating a Highly Available EC2 Instance

-The Elastic Load Balancer distributes traffic between two or more EC2 instances, each of which can potentially be deployed in a separate subnet that resides in a separate Amazon Availability Zone.
-These instances can be part of an Auto-Scaling Group, with additional instances launched on demand.
+As you fill find in the tutorial below, your application can face traffic increase to the point that you require more than one instance to meet the demand.
+In this case, you can launch multiple EC2 instances from your AMI and then use Elastic Load Balancing [(ELB)] (https://aws.amazon.com/elasticloadbalancing/) to distribute incoming traffic for your application across these EC2 instances.

-This [tutorial] (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-increase-availability.html) will help you ensure availability and maintain multiple EC2 instances using EC2 Auto Scaling and Elastic Load Balancing.
+This [tutorial] (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-increase-availability.html) will help you ensure availability for your EC3 instances.

+If you have the time, you can watch the video below for a step-by-step on creating a highly scalable and available website (i.e. wordpress).

+{{< youtube id="p4ttBpRedFQ" >}}

 ### Creating a Highly Available RDS